ocapn/ocapn/implementation-guide/Implementation Guide.md

                    gift-id>           ; Positive Integer or zero.
 ```

 This includes a lot of information, some of which comes from the Gifter's session with the Receiver and some of it comes from the Gifter's session with the Exporter.
 It's important to keep in mind when thinking about handoffs is that it does not rely on keeping secrets, all messages sent can be public while remaining secure and handoffs are capabilities which only allow the receiver to obtain a reference to the object that the gifter deposits.
-The burdon for checking the information within the certificates rests with the exporter since it is the Node which has the reference to provide.
+The burden for checking the information within the certificates rests with the exporter since it is the Node which has the reference to provide.

 Alisha creates this certificate using the session information from both her sessions with Carol's Node and Ben's node.
-Once Alisha has the `desc:handoff-give` she signs it in a `desc:sig-envolope` with her node's private key from her session with Carol's Node (Node A's private key in the Node A <-> Node C session).
+Once Alisha has the `desc:handoff-give` she signs it in a `desc:sig-envelope` with her node's private key from her session with Carol's Node (Node A's private key in the Node A <-> Node C session).
 It might seem unusual to sign this handoff give that's being sent to Ben's node with the key Alisha uses with Carol's Node, but we must remember it's Carol's node who must verify this signature and by doing this Node C is able to verify that it was in fact Alisha's Node which created this `desc:handoff-give`.

 ### creating the `desc:handoff-receive` certificate